bimaguava/123-log/content/network/pfsense-firewall-behind-router-openwrt.md

 date = 2021-02-06T17:00:00Z
-excerpt = "pfSense configuration to allow inbound traffic for internet and remote connection in client-side and also implement a remote access " tags = ["pfsense", "openwrt"] title = "pfSense - Firewall behind Router *bonus OpenWRT vs Cisco different config" type = "post"
+excerpt = "pfSense configuration to allow inbound traffic for internet and remote connection in client-side and also implement a remote access " tags = ["pfsense", "openwrt"] title = "pfSense - Firewall behind Router (OpenWRT) *bonus how to do it with Cisco router" type = "post"

 +++